DevDecoder/HIDDevices/Readme.md

 ### Detecting changes in devices
-The Devices service implements a `IObservableCache<Device, string>` property which can be subscribed to detect add/update/remove events for devices.
+The Devices service implements a `IObservableCache<Device, string>` property which can be subscribed to, to detect add/update/remove events for devices.
 For more information on `IObservableCache<,>`, and how to consume them, see [DynamicData](https://github.com/reactiveui/DynamicData). e.g.

 ```csharp
 using var subscription = controllers.Connect().Subscribe(changeSet => { ... });